mgurdal/resume/README.md

 # Mehmet Gürdal

 I am an agile and adaptive software specialist who aims to be the best of himself.
-I have specialized in developing highly scalable systems and for the last 2 years I have been developing myself in the fields of GIS and data analysis.
+I have specialized in developing highly scalable systems and for the last 2 years.
+Recently I am developing myself in **remote sensing** and **data analysis** fields.

 <div style="display: flex; justify-content: space-around; flex-wrap: wrap">
 <div>